Husseini97/curlImport/README.md

-Then using a Writer Constructor there are 2 classes generated 1- A Payload class that holds the body extracted from the curl in this format
+Then using a Writer Constructor there are 2 classes generated 1-Payload class that holds the body extracted from the curl in this format
 ```
 public class ExamplePayload
 {